 Have you ever thought to yourself that you could remember everything you need to do in a day?
 While it’s possible, you don’t want to stress about forgetting something important.
 To help remember what to do, use sticky notes.

 Write down small reminders about assignments as well as other things, like financial aid application deadlines.
 Place them around your room and near your desk.
-Use bright colours to make the notes stand out and easier to see.
+Use bright colors to make the notes stand out and easier to see.
 Then, you’ll know what you need to work on each day.

 Whenever you have a larger task, break it down into smaller chunks.
 Writing an outline for a paper sounds a lot easier than writing an entire paper.
 The more you can break up your big assignments, the less stressful they will seem.